ta5946/Spin/readme.md

 | the throughput times length of ED stay (LOS)                                                           | times                                           | 1     | 0               | dataset inconsistency                            |

 Key takeaways:
-- BioMistral is a better classifier for examples containing medical terminology.
+- BioMistral is more effective for examples containing medical terminology.
-- Llama is a better classifier for examples requiring complex reasoning.
+- Llama is more effective for examples requiring complex reasoning.

+## Explanation results

+TODO

 ## References